tjravi26/fastapi/README.md

     return {"message": "Hello World"} # FastAPI automatically converts this to json.
 ```

-- To run the app in the terminal `$ uvicorn main:app --reload `
+- To run the app in the terminal `$ uvicorn app.main:app --reload `

 ### To create POST request